Apply Now arrow

 4. Is inventory financing a long-term solution?

-These are designed as short-term loans.
-They’re ideal for addressing a specific need like restocking or seizing a bulk discount.
+Inventory loans for small businesses are usually designed as short-term loans.
+They're ideal for addressing a specific need like restocking or seizing a bulk discount.
 But for ongoing needs, it may be better to consider a revolving line of credit.

 5. What happens if sales fall after getting the loan?